-- Demonstrate an interdisciplinary knowledge of world affairs - Develop international cultural competencies, including empathy for cultural differences - Acquire critical-thinking and communications skills - Use their competencies to become good global citizens permission, repeatable once to replace a course in a specialization requirement)
+- Demonstrate an interdisciplinary knowledge of world affairs - Develop international cultural competencies, including empathy for cultural differences - Acquire critical-thinking and communications skills - Use their competencies to become good global citizens

-Modern foreign language study (American Sign Language not eligible) through at least the intermediate-level, is required, with a strong recommendation for eight semesters.
+Modern foreign language study through at least the intermediate-level, is required, with a strong recommendation for eight semesters.
 May be waived at the discretion of the program chairperson if student demonstrates fluency in a second language.

-96 e waived at the discreti on of the program chairperson if student demonstrates

-cy y in a second language.

 POL1500 Comparative Politics

 POL2410 International Relations

 HST1430 World History II (since 1400)

 INS4800 International Studies Seminar (with chairperson's

+permission, repeatable once to replace a course in a

+specialization requirement)